ruby-ore/ore/GemspecYML.md

 If `test_files` is not listed, Ore will default `files` to `test/{**/}test_*.rb` and `spec/{**/}*_spec.rb`.

+## requirements

+The external requirements of the project can be listed like so:

+    requirements: libcairo >= 1.8

+Multiple external requirements can also be listed:

+    requirements:
+     - libcairo >= 1.8.0
+     - libclutter >= 1.2.0

 ## required_ruby_version

 The version of Ruby required by the project can be listed like so: